kliewerdaniel/NewBlog/content/blog/2025-10-25-building-your-own-uncensored-ai-overlord.md

 ### Loading Your Uncensored Model into Ollama: The Final Step in Digital Liberation

 Ah, Ollama – that delightful open-source platform that represents yet another front in the war against corporate AI monopolies.
 While the big tech companies want you to use their cloud services and pay through the nose for API access, Ollama says "run it locally, run it your way."
 It's like the punk rock of AI model management, and I *approve*.
-If you're new to Ollama, check out our guide on [different approaches to running local LLMs with Ollama](/blog/2025-02-05-loco-local-localllama.md).

 Here's how to load your freshly downloaded .gguf file into Ollama and complete your transformation from AI consumer to AI overlord: